alliefitter/boto3_type_annotations/README.md

 ## TODO

+- Create an "essentials" deployment package only containing often used services like Lambda, S3, SQS, and CloudFormation

+- Package related services into separate deployment packages, to create smaller packages containing only service that are essential to a use case, group EC2 and RDS for instance.

 - Create custom builds.
 If a project only uses S3's service resource, provide a way to build a deployment package containing just that package.
 This would require some sort of configuration and more mature build script.